-I perform hydrological modelling of river flows, primarily using the distributed rainfall-runoff model Grid-to-Grid.
+I perform hydrological modelling of river flows using the distributed Grid-to-Grid (G2G) rainfall-runoff model and the lumped Probability Distributed Model (PDM).
 I am also involved with modelling and analysing data from Cosmic Ray Neutron Sensors (CRNS) which are deployed to measure soil moisture.
 At UKCEH I have enjoyed working on a variety of projects, including:

 - Assessing X-band radar precipitation estimates using hydrological models.